hippylib/hippylib2muq/doc/source/poisson.md

 import matplotlib.pyplot as plt
 %matplotlib inline

-import pymuqModeling_ as mm
+import muq.Modeling_ as mm
-import pymuqSamplingAlgorithms as ms
+import muq.SamplingAlgorithms as ms

 import dolfin as dl
 import hippylib as hp